 Some neurotypicals, after being probed for an explanation as to why they felt the way they did about Elise, responded with an uncomfortable, “Well, you know, they are like that.”
 Just to gain clarity and leave no room for error in interpretation, I asked.
-“Do you mean people with Asperger’s are hostile?”
+“Do you mean autistic people are hostile?”

 Yes, that was what they meant.

-While this section focuses on the feedback to the article from neurotypical people, it is relevant to note that there were no people with Asperger’s who made character assaults against either Linda or Elise.
+While this section focuses on the feedback to the article from neurotypical people, it is relevant to note that there were no autistic people who made character assaults against either Linda or Elise.
 They only criticized Linda’s actions, the resounding sentiment being that Linda should have allowed her daughter to speak and should have been okay with disagreement.
 Some noted that Linda attacked Elise’s character.
 No neurotypicals mentioned that Linda had offered any character assaults against Elise.

 Character Assaults and the Facts

 For the sake of perspective, let’s examine Linda’s comments to Elise, in order: